 - Loss of the colour of the eyelashes (poliosis).

 - Inflammation of the front of the eye (conjunctivitis).
 This may cause a sore, red eye with discharge or watering.
-See separate leaflet called Infective Conjunctivitis for more information.
+See the separate leaflet called Infective Conjunctivitis for more information.

 What is the treatment for blepharitis?